alanmansour/GramAI/reports/README.md

 >
 > Answer:

 We encountered many bugs during our experiment runs.
 We performed debugging mainly through logging.
 Our code produces logs on our training progress.
-Whenever we have a failure we can read the error messages and get an idea of what the bug was.
+Whenever we have a failure we can read the error messages and get an idea of what the bug is.
 We also setup tests to be able to isolate and detect bugs mostly after merging branches and adding new changes.
 We have not really tried profiling.
-Not because our code is already perfect but because the code from the libraries we are using is where most of our experiment time is spent.
-So optimizing our code will have negligible effects.
+Not because our code is already perfect, but because the code from the libraries we are using is where most of our experiment time is spent.
+So, optimizing our code will have negligible effects.

 ## Working in the cloud